apache/shardingsphere/docs/document/content/reference/management/_index.en.md

 ### /props

-Properties configuration.
+These are the properties configuration.
 Please refer to the [Configuration Manual](/en/user-manual/shardingsphere-jdbc/props/) for more details.

 ```yaml
 kernel-executor-size: 20